-Amendment to IAS 28 Investments in Associates and Joint Ventures
+Amendment to IAS 28 Investments in Associates and Joint Ventures (effective for financial years beginning on or after 1 January 2014).

-This standard was renamed and addresses the application of the equity method to investments in joint ventures in addition to associates.
+As a result of the new standards IFRS 10, IFRS 11 and IFRS 12 this standard was renamed and addresses the application of the equity method to investments in joint ventures in addition to associates.